lkshamus/BYOB/README.md

 ## Running Tests

-To run the test suit
+To run the test suite

 ````npm run test````